uNetworking/uWebSockets/misc/READMORE.md

 One event-loop per thread, isolated and without shared data.
 That's the design here.
 Just like Node.js, but instead of per-process, it's per thread (well, obviously you can do it per-process also).

 If you want to, you can simply take the previous example, put it inside of a few `std::thread` and listen to separate ports, or share the same port (works on Linux).
 More features like these will probably come, such as master/slave set-ups but it really isn't that hard to understand the concept - keep things isolated and spawn multiple instances of whatever code you have.

+Recent Node.js versions may scale using multiple threads, via the new Worker threads support.
+Scaling using that feature is identical to scaling using multiple threads in C++.